Neck pain while reviewing payroll tax deductions

 What Is The Form 1099-K and Who Should Receive?

-The form 1099-K Payment Card and Third Party Network Transactions details payments received through payment card transactions and third-party network transactions that meet or exceed both 200 transactions and $20,000 in gross total reportable payment volume.
+Prior to 2025, the form 1099-K Payment Card and Third Party Network Transactions details payments received through payment card transactions and third-party network transactions was issued if you met or exceeded both 200 transactions and $20,000 in gross total reportable payment volume.

 It’s generally filed by third-party payment processors like PayPal, Stripe, or Square.
-If you’re a business owner, you’ll receive a 1099-K form each year, summarizing your transaction details if you exceed the stated thresholds.
+If you’re a business owner that has receives online payments, you’ll receive a 1099-K form each year, summarizing your transaction details if you exceed the stated thresholds.

 Filing is typically handled by the payment processing service.
 As a merchant, ensure your business information is up-to-date in these services to receive accurate and timely forms.